DanielVNZ/CitiesCollective/PROJECT_DOCUMENT.md

 - Secure user authorization for all community actions and profile updates
 - Real-time UI updates without page refreshes
 - Profile editing with form validation and success/error feedback
+- **NEW**: Comment like system with optimistic updates and proper state management
+- **NEW**: Dynamic comment sorting with URL parameter support

 **Next Priority:** The platform is now feature-complete with robust community features and enhanced user profiles.
 Future enhancements could include:
 - Advanced community features (user following, notifications)